-If there is one place on earth to go paragliding, it’s Cape Town.
+If there is one place on earth to go paragliding, it’s Cape Town, South Africa.
 Make sure to give yourself a few days to make it happen.
 Winds can be unpredictable taking off from Lions Head.
-We tried for 3 days and kept getting cancelled due to weather.
+We tried for 3 days and our Cape Town Paragliding experience kept getting canceled due to bad weather.

 We made sure to drive out to Clifton Beach for dinner.
 It’s a great little community where surfers hang out on the sandy beach.
-It's good for shopping and people watching.
+Clifton Beach good for shopping and people watching.

 This is where the rich live in Cape Town and it is a beach lover’s paradise.
 There are actually four amazing beaches in the area so you have your choice.